 Just as we were leaving Aix-en-Provence it started to get cloudy and we were not sure if we would be able to make the road trip, thankfully it cleared up soon.

 We found some fields right on A8 leaving from Aix.

-First stop was some Sunflowers fields.
+The first stop was some Sunflower fields.
 We were lucky to have stopped at the first one, since every other field that we came across after, was just dried up sunflowers.
 Since it is a seed and oil crop the sunflowers are left to dry till the heads are harvested.
 Generally, when the head turns brown on the back, seeds are usually ready for harvest.
 I just like how cheery and sunny they are when there are bright and yellow!
 How amazing are these canopy of plane trees.
 I have been obsessing over how magnificent these trees are and understand now why the painters like Monet, Cezanne, Van Gogh loved to paint them so much!

 Under a canopy of Plane trees

 We drove through Apt, a little town in Provence

 Dried sunflower field ready to be harvested

 The lavender flower first appear in June and gathered in July or August.